– Develop your creative, technical and entrepreneurial talents

 Applicants without a formal qualification, but with significant and relevant work experience, will be considered if they can demonstrate that they can undertake the course with a reasonable prospect of success and an enthusiasm and genuine interest in the course and industry.

-The course encourages participants to shift their mindsets towards more flexible thinking, demonstrating how to blend professionalism with spontaneity in order to achieve optimum results without compromising on creativity.
+The course encourages flexible thinking that blends professionalism with spontaneity in order to achieve optimum results without compromising on creativity.

 Participants will learn strong management skills as well as resourceful and inventive thinking.

-Developing flexibility is a proficiency we consider fundamental in this new world of business fused with innovation.
-Our graduates, over a nine-month period, will be leaders in the future-orientated areas of workplace development; merging commerce, creativity and culture.
+Our graduates will be leaders in the future-orientated areas of workplace development; emerging commerce, creativity and culture.

 How to Apply: